nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/jsf-ui-framework/layouts-and-widgets-forms-listings-grids/standard-widget-types/suggestion-widget-types.md

 protected String searchTerm;
 ```

-<span style="color: rgb(51,51,51);">The specified operation must return an array of JSON objects which, to be interpreted by select2, must contains the following elements:</span>
+The specified operation must return an array of JSON objects which, to be interpreted by select2, must contains the following elements:

 *   `id`: the value or reference to be submitted (i.e. saved in the bound field).
 In case of a JSON serialization of a document, it is the document uid.
 However, you can modify which element of the JSON object must be submitted with the `idProperty` widget property.